ArchiveBox/ArchiveBox/README.md

  - <img src="https://nicksweeting.com/images/rss.svg" height="22px"/> RSS or plain text lists
  - Shaarli, Delicious, Instapaper, Reddit Saved Posts, Wallabag, Unmark.it, and more!

-For each site, it outputs (configurable):
+### Can save these things for each site:

+- Favicon
 - Browsable static HTML archive (wget)
 - PDF (Chrome headless)
 - Screenshot (Chrome headless)
-- HTML after 2s of JS running (Chrome headless)
+- HTML DUMP after 2s of JS running in Chrome headless
-- Favicon
+- Git repo download (git clone)
+- Media download (youtube-dl: video, audio, subtitles, including playlists)
+- WARC archive (wget warc)
 - Submits URL to archive.org
 - Index summary pages: index.html & index.json

 The archiving is additive, so you can schedule `./archive` to run regularly and pull new links into the index.
-All the saved content is static and indexed with json files, so it lives forever & is easily parseable, it requires no always-running backend.
+All the saved content is static and indexed with JSON files, so it lives forever & is easily parseable, it requires no always-running backend.

 [DEMO: archive.sweeting.me](https://archive.sweeting.me)